thomasvanlankveld/fractal/serializers.md

 ];
 ~~~

 And now for the difference with the `JsonApiSerializer`: The `EmberSerializer` doesn't wrap the results in a "linked" array.
 Instead, it pulls all included resources to the top level.
+Note that for Ember to understand this, you will need to place relationship keys in your `Transformers`.

 ~~~ php
 // Item with included resource